LeonLow97-Sandbox/java-springboot/learn_the_part/005-beans/grade-submission/README.md

 - Use `@Service` and `@Repository` instead.
 - `@Service`, `@Repository` and `@Component` are all the same.
   - Any of them will turn a class into a bean.
+- Good Practice:
+  - Use `@Service` for the business logic layer.
+  - Use `@Repository` for the data access layer.

 ```java
 // Service